An ankle fracture is a break in 1 or more ankle bones. These fractures may:

 For pain, you can use ibuprofen (Advil, Motrin, and others) or naproxen (Aleve, Naprosyn, and others).
 You can buy these medicines without a prescription.

 Acetaminophen (Tylenol and others) is a pain medicine that is safe for most people.
 If you have liver disease, ask your doctor if this medication is safe for you.

 You may need prescription pain medicines (opioids or narcotics) to keep your pain under control at first.

 Your doctor will tell you when it is OK to place any weight on your injured ankle.

 You may need to have your duties at work changed if your job requires walking, standing, or climbing stairs.

 At a certain point, you will be switched to a weight-bearing cast or splint.
 This will allow you to start walking.
 When you start walking again:

-Your health care provider may do x-rays 7 - 10 days and 1 month after your injury to see how your ankle is healing.
+Your doctor may do x-rays 7 to 10 days and 1 month after your injury to see how your ankle is healing.

-Your health care provider will let you know when you can return to regular activities and sports.
-Most people need at least 6 - 10 weeks to fully heal.
+Your doctor will let you know when you can return to regular activities and sports.
+Most people need at least 6 to 10 weeks to fully heal.

-Also call your health care provider if you have questions about your injury or your recovery.
+Also call your doctor if you have questions about your injury or your recovery.